lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 ### ERC725Y - Generic Key-Value Store

-This substandard enables the account to hold arbitrary data through a generic key/value store.
+This substandard enables the account to hold arbitrary data through a generic key-value store.
 It gives flexibility to the contract storage, by enabling to attach any type of information to the contract, and update it easily.

 - **keys** are represented as `bytes32` values.
 - **values** under these keys are stored as `bytes`.